robmcmullen/omnivore/README.rst

 Binaries for linux are not currently available, although I would like to provide packages for Ubuntu, Linux Mint and Gentoo at some point.

-To run on linux, you'll have to have a Python 2.7 environment set up.
-How to do this will depend on your distribution, but there's a good chance that a basic Python 2.7 already exists.
+To run on linux, you'll have to have a Python 3.6 environment set up.
+How to do this will depend on your distribution, but there's a good chance that if it is not installed already, your package manager will be able to install it for you.

 I'd recommend using a virtual environment so you don't clutter up the system python, but if you're willing to risk it, the virtualenv step is optional::